 A law degree and five (5) years of professional experience in labor relations, labor contract negotiations and presentation of arbitration or prohibited practice complaints.

 MINIMUM QUALIFICATIONS - SPECIAL EXPERIENCE

-NOTE: For State Employees, this is interpreted at the level of Labor Relations Specialist.
+NOTE: For state employees this experience is interpreted at the level of a Labor Relations Specialist.